Ultimate Duck Hunting

 Ultimate Duck Hunting is a duck hunting video game developed by American studio Mid Carolina Media for Windows.
 The goal of the game is to shoot ducks and then collect them with hunting dogs, a concept similar to that of the classic NES game, Duck Hunt.
-On October 19, 2007 a Nintendo Wii version was released by publisher Detn8; touted as the new-found company's first title, it was originally planned for release in July 2007, but it was delayed to October due to the E3 announcement of the Wii port.
+A Nintendo Wii version was released by publisher Detn8 Games in December 2007; touted as the new-found company's first title, it was originally planned for release in July 2007, but it was delayed to December due to the E3 announcement of the Wii port.